ztx25/layout_style-it-up/readme.md

 1. green
 1. orange

-...
-again red, then green, then orange, and once again red, then green, then orange.

 There should be no vertical spacing between the blocks and the edges of the page.
 Place the blocks so that they are horizontally centered on the page.